Laya123-star/Codeathon-Intermediate-Assessment/README.md

 This project enables management to:

-- Identify key pricing drivers
+- Identify key pricing drivers.

-- Optimize product features
+- Optimize product features.

-- Align pricing strategy with market demand
+- Align pricing strategy with market demand.

-- Make data-driven business decisions
+- Make data-driven business decisions.

 ---

 # 📚 Academic Submission Note

 This repository is submitted as part of a Machine Learning module assignment.
-It demonstrates regression modeling, evaluation, feature analysis, and hyperparameter tuning
-on a real-world automobile pricing dataset.
+It demonstrates regression modeling, evaluation, feature analysis, and hyperparameter tuning on a real-world automobile pricing dataset.